 In thinking about the premedical/prehealth curriculum, it is important to remember that there is not one right way to plan your studies.
 The prehealth curriculum is not “one size fits all,” but rather is customizable based on your academic preparation and goals.
-While most health professions schools have a set list of pre-requisite courses that are required for admission, there can be great variability in how the courses are laid out in a four-year curriculum.
+While most health professions schools have a set list of pre-requisite courses that are required for admission, there can be great variability in how you complete them in a four-year curriculum.

 It is not advisable to take required premedical courses on a pass-fail basis.
-Also, Advanced Placement (AP) credit in a core science course may not count as one of your premedical courses, since many medical schools prefer that you take your science requirements while you are in college.
-However, most schools accept AP credit for their mathematics requirements.
-If you utilize Advanced Placement credit for a core science, be sure to check individual schools’ policies and take another laboratory course at a higher level in the same discipline.
+Advanced credits in a core science course may not count as one of your prehealth courses, since many health profession schools prefer that you take your science requirements while you are in college.
+However, most schools accept advanced credit for their mathematics requirements.
+If you utilize advanced credit for a core science, be sure to check individual schools’ policies and take another laboratory course at a higher level in the same discipline.

 We strongly encourage all students to consult with a prehealth advisor about developing an appropriate strategy for completing the prehealth requirements.